Llanz-dev/BoredList/README.md

 ![none](screenshots/6.png?raw=true)
 #### Click the edit icon when you want to edit the title of your list.
 ![none](screenshots/8.png?raw=true)
-#### Click the edit icon when you want to edit the title of your list.

 ![open source](https://img.shields.io/badge/Open%20Source-%F0%9F%92%9A-white)
 ![GitHub contributors](https://img.shields.io/github/contributors/Llanz-dev/BoredList)